ultramega/umcart/README.md

 - Copy the files in web/ to your web server
 - Create a database and import umcart.sql
 - Edit the constant values as needed (just the UPPERCASE ones)
+- Set directory images to be writable by your web server

 ## Features